murmcraft/murmcraft.github.io/_posts/2021-11-03-r-project-en.md

 2. When you proceed sewing, you'll notice whether the side piece length fits or if you'll need to crochet more rows or unwind some if it is too long.
 3. Sew the side piece to inner part of the R similarly.
-4. Swe the back R first to the inner side piece.
+4. Sew the back R first to the inner side piece.
 Place it carefully to correct position from the corners.
 5. Continue sewing the back R starting from the top corner and continuing straight down row by row carefully matching the position.
 While you sew, fill in with the fiber fill.
 It is important not to leave the filling too late so that you'll get the corners stuffed firmly as well.